ntdu2000/hello-world/README.md

 Python learning

-Hello world, I bring you a new lightweight champion of the world: "Bruce AllllllllllMighty"
+Hello world, I bring you a new lightweight champion of the world: "Bruce AllllllMighty"

+Gao